How to configure virtual hub routing - Azure portal

 To download this information to a csv file, click Download at the top of the page.

 Configure routing for a virtual network connection

-In the Azure portal, go to your Virtual WAN -> Virtual network connections page.
+In the Azure portal, go to your Virtual WAN In the left pane, select Virtual network connections.

 On the Add connection page, configure the connection settings.
 For information about routing settings, see About routing.

 - Hubs: Select the hub you want to associate with this connection.

 - Resource group: Select the resource group that contains the virtual network to which you want to connect.

 - Virtual network: Select the virtual network you want to connect to this hub.
 The virtual network you select can't have an already existing virtual network gateway.